HiSET Social Studies Study Guide: Introduction

 Step #2: Analyze the Stimulus

 The stimulus’ introduction tells us about the stimulus and the year it was written.
-Article III begins with, “The inhabitants of the ceded territory…,” so you know right away that this part of the stimulus is closely aligned with the question.
-The phrase, “incorporated in the Union of the United States and admitted as soon as possible,” tells us that the U.S. government wanted to use this territory to make more states.
+Article III begins with “The inhabitants of the ceded territory…,” so we know right away that this part of the stimulus is closely aligned with the question.
+The phrase “incorporated in the Union of the United States and admitted as soon as possible” tells us that the U.S. government wanted these inhabitants to be part of the country.

-In our example, the ‘fluff’ is the first part of the stimulus, as it has nothing to do with the people in the Louisiana territory.
-However, this ‘fluff’ may play an important role in answering another question (i.e., Most stimuli relate to more than one question.), so scan it as you read.
+In our example, the “fluff” is the first part of the stimulus, as it has nothing to do with the people in the Louisiana territory.
+However, this “fluff” may play an important role in answering another question (most stimuli relate to more than one question), so scan it as you read.

 Step #4: Compare the Question to Your Prior Knowledge